Guidelines and best practices for creating consistent and easy-to-read capitalisation patterns.

 - Considered the most readable form of text.

 - Best for skimming.
-Less congnitive load.
+Less cognitive load.

 - Easy for users to distinguish between common nouns and proper nouns.
 If you have two proper nouns or product names in a sentence, it's easier to read when the rest of it is in sentence case.
-For example, "Automatic reporting is the latest feature in Payroll, Reckon's flagship product."
+For example, "Automatic reporting is the latest feature in Payroll, Reckon's flagship product".
 With the proper nouns being capitalised, the emphasis is on the product and company name.

 Why you might use title case:

+In upper case, every letter of every word is CAPITALISED.
 Upper case capitalisation should rarely be used.

 Why you might use upper case: